raspberrypilearning/3D-scene/en/step_4.md

 --- collapse ---
 ---

-title: Create a sprite for each shape
+title: Create a new sprite for each shape

 ---

-You can also create the same shapes as sprites rather than as a sprite costume.
-Then a character sprite can move between the shapes.
+You can create shapes as individual sprites rather than as one sprite costume.
+Then another sprite can move between the shapes.
 This may suit your project.

 **Hills as sprites**: [See inside](https://scratch.mit.edu/projects/446137341/editor){:target="_blank"}